OpenSisma/opensisma.github.io/Documentation.md

 The analysis of the URIs has to be carried out separately.
 Their formulation, in fact, clashes with the fact URIs have to uniquely and permanently represent an object while remaining human-readable as stated in the [W3C best practices for URI design](https://www.w3.org/2011/gld/wiki/223_Best_Practices_URI_Construction#Design_principles).
 In particular:
 - URI space should be limited as much as possible;
-- It is highly recommended not to have the file extension specification (e.i. ".csv");
+- It is highly recommended not to have the file extension specification (i.e. ".csv");
 - It is highly recommended not to use uppercase, as it can cause some issues;
 - It is highly recommended not to use the underscore, as text viewer applications can underline URIs to provide a cue that they are clickable, so that the character can result hidden by this underlining.